Logistics

 Another simplification that affects MRP Live is related to creation indicators, which allow us to choose whether it should create planned orders, purchase requisitions, or delivery schedules for materials procured externally.
 MRP Live will not use creation indicators, nor does it offer the option to create purchase requisitions only within the opening period defined in the scheduling margin key.

 MRP Live will always create purchase requisitions for materials procured externally, or it can create schedule lines when a valid scheduling agreement is selected as a source of supply.
 If the creation of planned orders for materials procured externally is still required during the MRP Live planning run, we can use the ABAP-managed database procedures (AMDP) BAdI PPH_MRP_SOURCING_BADI => SOS_DET_ADJUST to change the MRP element to be generated during the planning run.
+Another alternative is to use the handover purchase requisitions feature, which was introduced in SAP S/4HANA 2020.
+It will create purchase requisitions that will not be immediately relevant to purchasing until they are handed over by the MRP controller.

 The last major difference between MRP Live and classic MRP is related to the BAdIs available to implement any custom code.
 While classic MRP is almost entirely written in ABAP, the new MRP Live logic was pushed down into the SAP HANA layer, meaning that it is almost entirely executed with SAP HANA stored procedures.
 This change allowed for a performance improvement, but classic MRP BAdIs that were previously executed in ABAP will no longer be called in MRP Live.
 This means that any custom logic written in ABAP-based BAdIs will have to be translated into the new AMDP BAdIs provided by SAP in MRP Live.